Jennifer Ashton: Career

 Ashton is double board-certified in obstetrics and gynecology, and in obesity medicine.
 She completed her residency at St. Luke's–Roosevelt Hospital Center (now Mount Sinai Morningside) in New York.
-Ashton has worked as an attending physician at Englewood Hospital and Medical Center, affiliated with Mount Sinai Medical Center, in Englewood, New Jersey, and is currently in private practice.
+Ashton has worked as an attending physician at Englewood Hospital and Medical Center, affiliated with Mount Sinai Medical Center, in Englewood, New Jersey.

 Ashton began her television career in 2006 as the first female medical contributor to the Fox News Channel.
 She appeared on TLC's A Baby Story, on PBS, and on Oprah & Friends XM radio's The Dr. Oz Show.
-She has appeared on programs including A Baby Story (TLC), PBS, and The Dr. Oz Show on Oprah & Friends XM radio.
 In 2009, she joined CBS News as a medical correspondent.
 In 2012, she became the medical expert for ABC's daytime wellness series The Revolution in 2012, and later that year joined ABC News as a senior medical contributor, making regular appearances on Good Morning America and ABC World News Tonight.
 In 2013, she became an on-air contributor to The Doctors.
 In March 2020, she served as co-host of GMA3: What You Need to Know (formerly Pandemic: What You Need to Know).
 She held the roles of chief health and medical editor and chief medical correspondent for ABC News and Good Morning America, becoming the third physician and the first woman to do so.

 Ashton is the author of several books, including The Body Scoop for Girls (2009), Your Body Beautiful (2012), Eat This, Not That!
-When You're Expecting (2016), Life After Suicide (2019), The Self Care Solution (2019), and The New Normal (2021).
+When You're Expecting: The Doctor Recommended Plan for Baby and You (2016), Life After Suicide (2019), The Self Care Solution (2019), and The New Normal (2021).
 In 2023, she launched The Dr. Jen Ashton Magazine, serving as its editor-in-chief.
-According to A360 Media, it was their most successful magazine launch in three years.
+According to A360media, it was their most successful magazine launch in three years.

 In April 2024, Ashton announced her departure from ABC News to launch a wellness company called Ajenda.
 She left ABC News in June 2024 upon the expiration of her contract.

 Personal life

 On August 31, 1996, Ashton married Robert Ashton Jr, a thoracic and cardiac surgeon and later had two children.
 They divorced in January 2017.
-Robert Ashton committed suicide on February 11, 2017 after the divorce finalization, jumping off the George Washington Bridge into the Hudson River below.
+Robert Ashton died by suicide on February 11, 2017 after the divorce finalization, jumping off the George Washington Bridge into the Hudson River below.
 Ashton had made no public mention of the story until June 6, 2018, when she mentioned her and her family's grieving over it in an interview with colleague George Stephanopoulos on Good Morning America during a story about the suicide of designer Kate Spade.

 Ashton became engaged to Boston Red Sox chairman and television producer Tom Werner in January 2022.
 They were married on November 5, 2022, at the Harmonie Club in New York City, in a traditional Jewish wedding ceremony presided over by a rabbi.

 Ashton has revealed that she learned Transcendental Meditation through the David Lynch Foundation.